EmilHvitfeldt/smltar/docs/08_dl_dnn.md

 <p>When we <code>bake()</code> a prepped recipe, we apply the preprocessing to a data set.
 We can get out the training set that we started with by specifying <code>new_data = NULL</code> or apply it to another set via <code>new_data = my_other_data_set</code>.
 The output of <code>bake()</code> is a data set like a tibble or a matrix, depending on the <code>composition</code> argument.</p>
 </div>

 But wait, the 4th line should have started with an 11 since the sentence starts with "monsters"!
 The entry in `_text_1` is 6 instead.
 This is happening because the sentence is too long to fit inside the specified sequence length.
-We must answer three questions before using `step_sequence_onehot()`:
+We must answer three questions before using `step_sequence_onehot()`:\index{preprocessing!challenges}

 1. How long should the output sequence be?
 2. What happens to sequences that are too long?